Projects in the City of Muncie

 Owner: City of Muncie, Operated by Meridian Health

-Estimated Cost: $2 million from the American Rescue Plan, $1.2 million opioid settlements funds and the Mayor’s Economic Development Income Tax Funds.
-IU Health has secured a $900,000 grant to support the center.
+Estimated Cost: $2 million from the American Rescue Plan, a portion of the $1.1 million in opioid settlements funds and the Mayor’s Economic Development Income Tax Funds.

 Location: 809 W. Eighth Street and Hoyt Avenue (formerly Workman’s Bar)